 - Symmetry: If the door is paneled, the panels will no longer be symmetrical if you trim off one end.
 Both ends would need to be trimmed to maintain symmetry.

 - Trimming: Precise cutting with a professional-quality table saw or radial saw is needed to accommodate the entire door.
 If the cut extends too far into the door, it may impinge on some of the inner panels and cause the door to come apart.

 - Slabs: Pre-hung doors are easier to install because the door is already hung by hinges to the door frame.
 For novices, the exterior slab door can be touchy to hang and the swing may be compromised.

-How to Hang an Exterior Door on the Inside
+Tips For Hanging an Exterior Door on the Inside

 If the door does have lead-based paint, the safest route is to completely strip away the paint and re-paint the door.
 This often includes metal parts, such as hinges, that have been coated in lead-based paint.

-Trimming Door Width
+Trim Door Width

 This maintains the visual symmetry of the door.
 On the hinge side, you would then need to cut new mortises for the hinges.
 On the doorknob side, the trim would excise the doorknob and door latch set holes, and you would need to create new holes.

-Trimming Door Height
+Trim Door Height

 If you have wall-to-wall carpeting, be sure to cut off an appropriate amount from the bottom so that the door will be able to swing over the carpeting.

-Protecting Cut Edges
+Protect Cut Edges

 Be sure to factor in the added thickness of any coatings that will be applied to edges when trimming the door: usually, 1/32-inch to no more than 1/16-inch.

-Preparing the Interior Door Frame
+Prepare Interior Door Frame